Mitigating Pretraining-Induced Attention Asymmetry in 2D+ Electron Microscopy Image Segmentation: Experimental Design

-To measure differences in channel attention distribution, we computed Jensen-Shannon divergence \cite{lin1991divergence, kullback1951information}, Bhattacharyya distance \cite{bhattacharyya1943measure, bhattacharyya1946measure}, and Wasserstein distance \cite{kantorovich1942translocation}.
-Jensen-Shannon divergence and Bhattacharyya distance quantify point-wise differences between distributions, whereas Wasserstein distance, also known as "Earth Mover’s Distance", measures the minimum effort required to transform one distribution into another.
-While all three metrics exhibit similar general patterns, Wasserstein distance provides a more continuous measure, while Jensen-Shannon divergence and Bhattacharyya distance can not differentiate cases where two distributions are entirely non-overlapping, even if one is substantially closer to the reference than the other.
-Due to this characteristic, we present only the results based on the Wasserstein distance in this paper, while the implementations of Jensen-Shannon divergence and Bhattacharyya distance are available in the codes provided in the supplementary material.
+Channel-level differences in saliency distributions were quantified using Jensen--Shannon Entropy \cite{lin1991divergence, kullback1951information}, Bhattacharyya Distance \cite{bhattacharyya1943measure, bhattacharyya1946measure}, and Wasserstein Distance \cite{kantorovich1942translocation}.
+While Jensen-Shannon and Bhattacharyya distances capture point-wise distribution differences, Wasserstein Distance (Earth Mover’s Distance) measures the minimum cost of transforming one distribution into another and provides a more continuous and interpretable metric.
+Although all three measures exhibited similar trends, Wasserstein Distance was selected for primary analysis due to its sensitivity to relative distribution proximity.
+Jensen-Shannon and Bhattacharyya results are provided in the supplementary material.

-However, Wasserstein distance can only be computed between two distributions at a time.
-To capture different aspects of channel attention asymmetry, we define two metric variants.
-The Symmetric Wasserstein Distance (\textit{SWd}) measures the symmetry of channel attention while ignoring overall differences in magnitude --- a logical approach, as the central channel may naturally hold greater significance in multi-dimensional predictions without necessarily indicating bias ---, while the Full Wasserstein Distance (\textit{FWd}) quantifies the overall difference in channel attention across the distribution.
-While a useful measure to describe the general distribution of attention, a high \textit{FWd} value alone does not necessarily indicate bias, only in presence of a high \textit{SWd} value.
-Therefore, \textit{SWd} should be considered the primary bias measure, with \textit{FWd} presented for additional context.

-Formally, if $W(d_{n_1}, d_{n_2})$ denotes the Wasserstein distance between two distributions, $N$ is the number of channels (which should always be an odd number), and $Sd_n$ represents the distribution of saliency intensity values for channel $n\in[0,\dots,N\text{-}1]$, then \textit{SWd} and \textit{FWd} are defined as follows:
+In addition, two Wasserstein-based metrics were defined.
+The Symmetric Wasserstein Distance (\textit{SWd}) measures symmetry between equidistant channels while ignoring overall magnitude differences, which may naturally arise due to the central prediction slice.
+The Full Wasserstein Distance (\textit{FWd}) captures the overall distribution differences between channels.
+Although a high \textit{FWd} alone does not indicate bias, a high \textit{SWd} reflects true asymmetry.
+Consequently, \textit{SWd} is used as the primary bias measure, with \textit{FWd} reported for context.
+Formally, if $W(d_{n_1}, d_{n_2})$ denotes the Wasserstein Distance between two distributions, $N$ is the number of channels (which should always be an odd number), and $Sd_n$ represents the distribution of saliency intensity values for channel $n\in[0,\dots,N\text{-}1]$, then \textit{SWd} and \textit{FWd} are defined as follows: